mhop/fhem-mirror/fhem/contrib/HMCCU/HMCCU_README.txt

    "STATE" by using attribute 'statechannel'.
 The default datapoint "STATE" can be modified by setting attribute 'statedatapoint'.

+Update all datapoints / readings of channel:

+   get <name> update

 ------------------------------------
  4.3 HMCCUDEV Attributes
 ------------------------------------